 Audit committee.
-Our audit committee will consist of directors has determined that each of , and , and will be chaired by .
-Our board of satisfies the "independence" requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, and [Section 303A of the Corporate Governance Rules of the NYSE/Rule 5605(a)(2) of the Nasdaq Listing Rules].
+Our audit committee consists of Ms. Jenny Wenjie Wu, Mr. Yongfu Yu and Mr. Sean Shenglong Zou, and is chaired by Ms. Jenny Wenjie Wu.
+Our board of directors has determined that each of Ms. Jenny Wenjie Wu and Mr. Yongfu Yu satisfies the "independence" requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, and Rule 5605(a)(2) of the Nasdaq Listing Rules.
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee will be responsible for, among other things:
+The audit committee is responsible for, among other things:

-- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any significant matters or difficulties encountered by the external auditors during the course of their audits and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm; - reviewing significant matters as to the adequacy of our internal controls and any special procedures adopted by the external auditors in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.
+- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - · reviewing with the independent registered public accounting firm any significant matters or difficulties encountered by the external auditors during the course of their audits and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - · discussing the annual audited financial statements with management and the independent registered public accounting firm; - · reviewing significant matters as to the adequacy of our internal controls and any special procedures adopted by the external auditors in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.

 Compensation committee.
-Our compensation committee will consist of by .
-Our board of directors has determined that each of satisfies the "independence" requirements of [the Corporate Governance Rules of the NYSE/Rule 5605(a)(2) of the Nasdaq Listing Rules].
-The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+Our compensation committee consists of Ms. Jenny Wenjie Wu, Mr. Yongfu Yu and Mr. Chuan Wang, and is chaired by Mr. Chuan Wang.
+Our board of directors has determined that each of Ms. Jenny Wenjie Wu and Mr. Yongfu Yu satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Listing Rules.
+The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated upon.
-The compensation committee will be responsible for, among other things:
+The compensation committee is responsible for, among other things:

-- reviewing the total compensation package for our three most senior executives and making recommendations to the board with respect to it; - approving and overseeing the total compensation package for our executives other than the three most senior executives;

-- reviewing the compensation of our directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.
+- · reviewing the total compensation package for our three most senior executives and making recommendations to the board with respect to it; - · approving and overseeing the total compensation package for our executives other than the three most senior executives; - · reviewing the compensation of our directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.

 Corporate governance and nominating committee.
-Our corporate governance and nominating committee will consist of , and , and will be chaired by .
-Our board of directors has determined that each of satisfies the "independence" requirements of [the Corporate Governance Rules of the NYSE/Rule 5605(a)(2) of the Nasdaq Listing Rules].
-The corporate governance and nominating committee will assist the board in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
-The corporate governance and nominating committee will be responsible for, among other things:
+Our corporate governance and nominating committee consists of Ms. Jenny Wenjie Wu, Mr. Yongfu Yu and Mr. Feng Hong, and is chaired by Mr. Feng Hong.
+Our board of directors has determined that each of Ms. Jenny Wenjie Wu and Mr. Yongfu Yu satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Listing Rules.
+The corporate governance and nominating committee assists the board in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
+The corporate governance and nominating committee is responsible for, among other thinas: